NEW: Lawmakers remain locked in talks on forming a new government

-Meanwhile, European finance ministers meeting in Brussels announced Monday that they have requested assurances in writing that Greece's government-to-be will stick to austerity agreements made by the outgoing government.
+Meanwhile, European finance ministers meeting in Brussels announced Monday that they have already requested assurances in writing that Greece’s government-to-be would stick to austerity agreements already made by the outgoing government.

 According to ERT, Greek Finance Minister Evangelos Venizelos told the Cabinet meeting that those expected to sign will include the new prime minister, the new finance minister, party leaders Papandreou and Samaras, and the current governor of the Bank of Greece, George Provopoulos.
 Without this letter, the broadcaster said, the next tranche of bailout money from a 2010 deal will not be released.